epfl-ada/ada-2025-project-zlayjiya/docs/index.md

         The navigation patterns we've uncovered have profound implications:
     </p>
     <ul style="color: #e2e2ed; line-height: 2;">
-        <li><strong>Filter bubbles are real:</strong> The algorithm doesn't need to trap you — viewers trap themselves by gravitating toward familiar content</li>
+        <li><strong>Filter bubbles are real:</strong> The algorithm doesn't need to trap you—viewers trap themselves by gravitating toward familiar content</li>
         <li><strong>Bridges are crucial:</strong> The few channels that connect communities play an outsized role in cultural exchange</li>
-        <li><strong>Mainstream matters:</strong> Large Entertainment and Music galaxies serve as the crossroads of the YouNiverse — remove them, and the network fragments into isolated islands</li>
+        <li><strong>Mainstream matters:</strong> Large Entertainment and Music galaxies serve as the crossroads of the YouNiverse—remove them, and the network fragments into isolated islands</li>
     </ul>

     <p>